 See It in Action — Video Feature Below

-After a summer spent chasing progression across hemispheres, Ashton Salwan has officially been named to the 2025–26 Stifel U.S. Freestyle Aerials Ski Team, marking the start of his first full rookie season representing Team USA on the World Cup circuit.
+After years spent chasing progression across hemispheres, Ashton Salwan has officially been named to the 2025/26 Stifel U.S. Freestyle Aerials Ski Team, marking the start of his first full rookie season representing Team USA on the FIS World Cup circuit.

-What began as a nomination back in May — a promise of potential — has now become a place on the roster.
-This is the milestone that turns the dream into the job.
+What began as a nomination in May 2025 — a signal of potential — has now become a place on the roster.
+This milestone transforms a long-held dream into a professional responsibility: showing up, delivering, and earning it every day.

-The “rookie” label might sound small, but in the world of freestyle aerials, it’s sacred.
-It means you’ve earned your stripes — not by luck, but through years of carving form, height, and control into muscle memory.
+The “rookie” label might sound small, but in the world of freestyle aerials, it’s earned.
+It reflects years of repetition, refinement, and resilience — not luck, not shortcuts.

-For Ashton, this moment has been in motion for over a decade.
-His story began far from the mountains — flipping off docks and backyard trampolines in Ohio, long before anyone imagined he’d be wearing the U.S. crest.
-From the Mont Chalet water ramp that shaped his first real jumps, to Park City, where he mastered his takeoff technique, to the Jumpin’ facility in Switzerland that pushed his aerial awareness to new heights, and now Australia, where he refined his triples — every stop built the foundation for this moment.
+For Ashton, this moment has been more than a decade in the making.
+His story began far from the mountains — flipping off docks and backyard trampolines in Ohio — long before anyone imagined he’d be wearing the U.S. crest.
+From the Mont Chalet water ramp that shaped his earliest jumps, to Park City where he honed his takeoff technique, to the Jumpin’ facility in Switzerland that expanded his aerial awareness, and later to Australia where he refined his triples — each chapter built toward this moment.

-Last season, he introduced himself to the world — landing career-best jumps on the World Cup stage and closing the year ranked among the top 25 aerial skiers worldwide.
-But this season, he’s not just earning starts; he’s earned his place.
-The rookie chapter has officially begun.
+The 2024/25 season, he introduced himself as a contender, landing career-best jumps on the World Cup stage and finishing the year ranked among the top tier of international aerial skiers.
+This season, he’s no longer arriving as a hopeful.
+He’s earned his place.
+The rookie chapter is officially underway.

 Built by the Grind

-Ashton’s path has never followed a straight line.
-No full-time national program at the start.
-No shortcut to elite coaching.
-Just a relentless drive to outwork circumstance and create opportunity.
-His 2024–25 contest campaign read like a highlight reel of growth and grit:
+Ashton’s path has never been a straight one, but his drive has always been unlimited — proof that progress is built from persistence.
+Each season, he found ways to outwork circumstance and create opportunity.
+His competitive campaign read like a highlight reel of growth and grit:

-• A fearless World Cup debut on the triple jump in Lake Placid, where he was the only U.S. athlete performing triples that weekend not already named to the Team.
+• A fearless World Cup debut on the triple jump in Lake Placid, where he distinguished himself within a deep international field.

-• A Deer Valley performance under the lights that drew both fans and attention from national coaches — proof that his independent path was paying off.
+• A Deer Valley performance under the lights that drew both fan energy and national attention — validation that an independent path was paying off.

-• Solid results through the NorAm Cup and Europa Cup circuits, where he built ranking points and experience across North America and Europe.
+• Consistent results across the NorAm Cup and Europa Cup circuits, where he accumulated points, experience, and competitive confidence across North America and Europe.

-• And finally, an emotional finale — just one athlete, one set of skis, and a mission to finish a solo season strong.
+• And finally, an emotional solo finale — one athlete, one set of skis, and a clear intention to finish the season on his own terms.

 The summer that followed wasn’t downtime — it was reconstruction.
-Ashton spent months at the Utah Olympic Parkand the Center of Excellence in Park City, rebuilding strength and precision with the U.S. Team’s elite coaching staff, before heading to a full training block at the Sleeman Sports Complex in Brisbane, Australia, under Coach Saundo.
-Together, they dissected every movement, every twist, every landing — pushing toward perfect execution.
+Ashton spent months at the Utah Olympic Park and the Center of Excellence in Park City rebuilding strength and precision with the U.S. Team’s elite coaching staff, before completing a focused training block at the Sleeman Sports Complex in Brisbane, Australia, under Coach Matt Saunders.
+Every movement was examined.
+Every landing refined.

-Every takeoff, every water landing, every rep in the gym was fuel.
-And when the official team roster dropped this fall, the work spoke for itself.
+Every takeoff, every water landing, every rep in the gym became fuel.
+When the official roster was finalized, the work spoke for itself.

-As an official athlete with the U.S. Freestyle Aerial Ski Team, Ashton now enters his first full season of international starts and joins a roster stacked with Olympic medalists, World Cup veterans, and rising stars.
-His rookie year will span Finland, China, Canada, and the United States, with every stop offering new challenges — variable weather, unfamiliar jumps, and elite-level pressure.
+Now an official member of the U.S. Freestyle Aerials Ski Team, Ashton enters his first full season of international starts alongside a roster that includes Olympic medalists, World Cup veterans, and emerging talent.
+His rookie chapter spans competitions across Europe, Asia, and North America — each venue presenting its own variables, pressures, and lessons.

 Gratitude & Grounding

-Behind every ascent is a foundation — a network of mentors, coaches, and supporters who invested in the climb long before it paid off.
+Behind every ascent is a foundation — mentors, coaches, and supporters who invested long before results followed.
 Ashton credits those who shaped his journey:

-• Bill Harris, the coach who saw potential early at Mont Chalet and taught him discipline
+• Bill Harris, whose early coaching at Mont Chalet laid the groundwork for discipline and fundamentals

-• Matt Saunders, whose precision-driven methods refined Ashton’s triple-jump technique
+• Matt Saunders, whose precision-driven methods refined Ashton’s triple-jump execution

-• U.S. Team coaches Stanislav Kravchuk and Vladimir Lebedev, whose recent guidance has accelerated Ashton's readiness for the World Cup stage
+• U.S. Team coaches Stanislav Kravchuk and Vladimir Lebedev, whose recent guidance accelerated readiness for the World Cup Tour

-And, of course, Ashton’s personal partners who keep the mission alive — Garage Finisher, Liquid Force, Woolly Bear Outerwear, and Magna Hydration — along with all the friends and family standing behind his pursuit of excellence.
+And, of course, the partners who keep the mission alive — Garage Finisher, Liquid Force, Woolly Bear Outerwear, and Magna Hydration — along with the friends and family who continue to stand behind the pursuit.

 Published: Oct/15/2025